LaurieGale10/primmdebug/README.md

 Pedagogical/technical/UX suggestions are welcome!
 Just open up an [issue](https://github.com/LaurieGale10/primmdebug/issues) and tag it appropriately.

 Pull requests are welcome but unlikely to be incorporated until September 2025.

+## License

+This repository is licensed under the terms of the Apache 2.0 license.